-- 1) phase down the production and consumption of listed HFCs, - 2) manage these HFCs and their substitutes, and - 3) facilitate the transition to next-generation technologies.
+- 1) phase down the production and consumption of listed HFCs, - 2) manage these HFCs and their substitutes including reclamation of refrigerants, and - 3) facilitate the transition to next-generation technologies.

-Congress also required that EPA shall consider ways to promote reclamation in all phases of its implementation of the AIM Act.
-The final rule introduces a stepdown of 10% from baseline levels and a subsequent allowance rule must establish a cumulative 40% reduction in the baseline for 2024.
-Hudson received an allocation consumption allowance for calendar year 2022 and 2023 equal to approximately 3 million Metric Tons Exchange Value Equivalents, or 1% of the total HFC consumption.
+Congress required that the EPA consider ways to promote reclamation in all phases of its implementation of the AIM Act.
+The AIM Act introduced a stepdown of 10% from baseline levels in 2022 and 2023, and establishes a cumulative 40% reduction in the baseline for 2024.
+Hudson received allocation allowances for calendar years 2022, 2023 and 2024 equal to approximately 3 million, 3 million and 1.9 million Metric Tons Exchange Value Equivalents, respectively, per year, or approximately 1% of the total HFC consumption.
 Reclamation will be critical to maintaining necessary HFC supply levels to ensure an orderly phasedown.
+Reclamation is not subject to the allowance system or restricted from use.